craftercms/docs/source/new-ia-design.md

-This is a TODO file, what's in here must be done then removed from this file
+This is a TODO file, what's in here must be done and then removed from this file

 Getting Started
 ===============